We get questions everyday about whether our filters remove TDS (Total Dissolved Solids). The questions go one of two ways:

 In reality, a TDS meter measures the electrical conductivity of water or, in other words, the total amount of mobile charged ions found in water.
 If an element is dissolved in water and can conduct electricity, it is called an electrolyte.
 Salt, for example, is an electrolyte.
 This conductivity measurement is then put through a statistical regression equation to convert it to a concentration measurement such as Parts Per Million (ppm).
 But some materials (sugar, for instance) is not an electrolyte.
-Therefore it will not register whatsoever on a conductivity or TDS meter.
+Therefore it will not register whatsoever on a conductivity or TDS water meter.
 Check out the video below to see what we mean.
-This is one reason why a TDS meter is only an estimate of the true TDS.
+This is one reason why a TDS meter reading is only an estimate of the true TDS.

 A TDS meter is simply not capable of indicating the types of dissolved solids that might be present in the water or at which level those specific contaminants (or minerals) are present.